Life @ St Chris

 A major contributor to the success of St Christopher’s School is the army of volunteers that passes through its doors.
 Each and every one brings their own skills, knowledge and culture into our classrooms.
 No matter how great or small the contribution, we welcome all offers of help and provide many opportunities for parents to come into school to support the work of our staff.

-- Reading activities: A highly committed group of parents come into the school each morning to work with reading groups.
+Reading Parents are a highly committed group of parents who come into the school each morning to work with reading groups in activity streets or classrooms.

 - Productions: St Christopher’s is proud of the productions that our year groups stage.
 As show time draws closer, parents will be in school helping paint scenery and props and getting costumes ready for the star performers